Alison Taylor (bishop)

-In December 2012, it was announced that Taylor would take up the position as an assistant bishop for the Southern Region of the Diocese of Brisbane, replacing Geoffrey Smith who was had become general manager of the diocese.
+In December 2012, it was announced that Taylor would take up the position as an assistant bishop for the Southern Region of the Diocese of Brisbane, replacing Geoffrey Smith who had become general manager of the diocese.
 As part of her ministry, she looked after 47 parishes stretching from the south of the Brisbane River down to Coolangatta, and she looked after 14 schools run by the Diocese.

 Taylor was formally farewelled from her ministry on 2 December 2017 and was succeeded by John Roundhill.
 She returned to Melbourne to take up doctoral studies on the theology related to the Royal Commission into Institutional Responses to Child Sexual Abuse.

+Taylor was appointed as a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to the Anglican Church, and to conservation".

 Taylor is married to Trevor and has one daughter.